-There are a number of supply chain management certifications that an individual can consider to start their careers in logistics and supply chain.
-These certifications can be beneficial for professionals already working in the sector, to get better job opportunities and earn a better income.
-With the right SCM Certification, supply chain and logistics managers can ensure the goals and objectives of their organizations are fulfilled.
+There are a number of supply chain management certifications that an individual can consider to start their logistics and supply chain careers.
+These certifications can benefit professionals working in the sector to get better job opportunities and earn a better income.
+With the right SCM Certification, supply chain, and logistics managers can ensure the goals and objectives of their organizations are fulfilled.

-The demand for efficient logistics and supply chain management professionalsis on the rise.
-It is predicted to grow further with the Bureau of Labor Statistics stating a 7 percent increase in logistics and supply chain management jobs between 2016 and 2026.
-Before going deeper into the importance of supply chain management certifications, let’s discuss what supply chain management is and it’s future.
+The demand for efficient logistics and supply chain management professionals is rising.
+It is predicted to grow further, with the Bureau of Labor Statistics stating a 7 percent increase in logistics and supply chain management jobs between 2016 and 2026.
+Before going deeper into the importance of supply chain management certifications, let’s discuss what supply chain management is and its future.

 What is Supply Chain Management?

-Supply chain management is the management of all functions that oversee the movement of products and services from the initial stage to the final consumers.
-Logistics forms a vital part of the supply chain management process as it helps in planning, controlling, and delivering the products and services to the customers, when and where they need them.
-The objective of logistics and supply chain management is to ensure the goals of the organizations are realized with minimum damage or loss.
+Supply chain management manages all functions that oversee the movement of products and services from the initial stage to the final consumers.
+Logistics forms a vital part of the supply chain management process as it helps in planning, controlling, and delivering the products and services to the customers when and where they need them.
+The objective of logistics and supply chain management is to ensure the organizations’ goals are realized with minimum damage or loss.

 The demand for logistics and supply chain professionals has expanded in the last decade.
-With the explosion of the e-commerce industry and the eventual pandemic that disrupted the world economy, the logistics and supply chain sector have more job positions to fill.
-Many organizations suffered heavy losses during the pandemic, however, there were some who managed to reduce the impact and make profits instead.
-These organizations can credit their effective and efficient supply chain activities for achieving success.
+With the explosion of the e-commerce industry and the eventual pandemic that disrupted the world economy, the logistics and supply chain sector has more job positions to fill.
+Many organizations suffered heavy losses during the pandemic.
+However, some managed to reduce the impact and make profits instead.
+These organizations can credit their effective and efficient supply chain activities for success.

 Why opt for supply chain certifications?

-A career in supply chain management has many advantages, among them, its role in sustaining the world economy even during a time of crisis can be considered as the best.
-Logistics has its roots in the military, it originated during the war.
+A career in supply chain management has many advantages.
+Among them, its role in sustaining the world economy, even during a crisis, can be considered the best.
+Logistics has its roots in the military.
+It originated during the war.
 Slowly its benefits were recognized by other industrial sectors.
-Since then, every industry from private sectors to public sectors started adopting supply chain management and logistics in their daily operations.
+Since then, every industry, from the private to the public sector, has started adopting supply chain management and logistics in daily operations.

 Here are some reasons to go for an SCM Certification for individuals who want to get started in the logistics and supply chain industry:

-SCM Certifications will provide professionals in the supply chain industry the right education and qualifications to take up the various roles available.
+SCM Certifications will provide professionals in the supply chain industry with the proper education and qualifications to take up the various roles available.
 They will be able to land better-paying jobs and increase their incomes further.

 Supply chain managers and logisticians are among the highest-paid professionals in the world.
-They have an advance and future-proof career.
+They have advanced and future-proof careers.
 However, all these advantages are nothing if they don’t find it rewarding.
-In a 2017 survey report compiled by APICS (American Production and Inventory Control Society), millennials claimed that a career in logistics and supply chain provides job satisfaction and gives an opportunity for personal development as well.
+In a 2017 survey report compiled by APICS (American Production and Inventory Control Society), millennials claimed that a logistics and supply chain career provides job satisfaction and an opportunity for personal development.

 The supply chain industry is evolving.
-With the innovation and the induction of artificial intelligence (AI) in logistics and supply chain management, there is a growing concern among professionals that they will become obsolete.
-This is far from the truth, while some functions might get replaced by AI to make it more accurate, the need for professionals to plan and strategize the logistical operations will remain.
-Thus, having the necessary supply chain certifications can become an important factor to future-proof one’s career.
+With the innovation and the induction of artificial intelligence (AI) in logistics and supply chain management, professionals are growing concerned that they will become obsolete.
+This is far from the truth; while some functions might get replaced by AI to make them more accurate, the need for professionals to plan and strategize the logistical operations will remain.
+Thus, having the necessary supply chain certifications can become an important factor in future-proofing one’s career.

-Logistician, Supply Chain Manager, Distribution Manager, Purchasing Manager, Fleet Manager, Demand Planning Analyst are some of the high-paying jobs in the supply chain management sector today.
-A supply chain manager earns more than $85,000 per year on average in the US.
+Logisticians, Supply Chain Managers, Distribution Managers, Purchasing Managers, Fleet Managers, and Demand Planning Analysts are some of the high-paying jobs in the supply chain management sector today.
+A supply chain manager earns more than $85,000 annually on average in the US.
 The salary expectation depends on the location of the industries, country, education, and experience level of the professional.

 Supply chain management is the most relevant industry today.
 The growing needs of the world economy have advanced its need to adopt technology and innovation.
 The same goes for professionals who want to sustain their jobs in this evolving sector.
-Gaining the right qualification by earning supply chain certifications will help these professionals make their jobs safe for the future.
-While certifications in supply chain management are not an absolute requirement, but they can give individuals the right skills to excel in the field.
-Supply chain certifications can help individuals advance their skill set and get them closer to achieve their career goals.
+Gaining the right qualification and earning supply chain certifications will help these professionals make their jobs safe for the future.
+While certifications in supply chain management are not an absolute requirement, they can give individuals the right skills to excel in the field.
+Supply chain certifications can help individuals advance their skill sets and get them closer to achieving their career goals.